Full-time: 3 Years

 - Starter packs for introductory workshops (e.g. 8GB SD Class 10 memory card.
 1 per student

 - Here at Derby, we provide excellent learning resources, libraries and specialist laboratories and studios.

 Mandatory costs not included in your fees

-- You will need to purchase a Hard Drive 500G minimum USB 3, You will all so need two SD Cards one Micro SD 32G & one standard SD Card 32G both need to be Class 10 minimum.
+- You will need to purchase a Hard Drive 500G minimum USB 3.
+You will also need two SD Cards: one Micro SD 32G and one standard SD Card 32G.
+Both need to be Class 10 minimum. (approx. £50 - £75)

 - Additional materials (printing, stationary, portfolio sleeves, folders, USBs/hard drives etc.) (Approx. costs - Year 1= £250, Year 2 = £300, Year 3 = £300)

 - There will be occasions when you will be expected to attend exhibitions, screenings, performances and festivals.
 You will need to budget for these over each academic year.